matteo-lovato/matteo-lovato/README.md

 ## I'm a Developer that wants to learn more!!

-- 🔭 I’m currently learning everything 🤣
+- 🔭 I’m currently learning Javascript
-- 🥅 Goals: Learn learn learn!!
+- 🥅 Goals: Become a fullstack developer
 - ⚡ Fun fact: I like to do some fitness

 <br />

 ### Languages and Tools:

+VScode
+HTML & CSS
+Sass
+Javascript

 UNDER CONSTRUCTION